ethereum/ethereum-org-website/src/content/eth2/get-involved/staking-community-grants/index.md

 - _How can you make it easier to retrieve live data from the Beacon Chain?_
 - _What data analyses and visualizations can give stakers live insights into the network?_
 - _What new staking tools are you building?_
+- _How can you make a stakers life easier, more productive, or just generally more delightful?_

 Other topic areas are welcome too!
 Be it research, testing frameworks, infographics, and so on.
 The point of the program is to help contribute to the long term health of the Eth2 staking and validator community.
 If your proposal advances this aim, tell us about it!